bt-trx/bt-trx.com/pages/20_about.md

 ---
 layout: page
-title: was ist bt-trx?
+title: Worum geht es?
-title_en: what is bt-trx?
+title_en: What is it?
 permalink: /about/
 feature-img: "assets/img/about.jpg"
 ---

 {% translate_file about.md %}

-{% include videoplayer_plyr.html %}